-Through Developed With, we offer five companies or artists a year-long package of support to help them move forward in their practice.
-We provide financial, technical and marketing support and space to support the production and premiere of a new show, and to help them secure a future life for the piece by advocating to our partners and hosting an annual showcase.
+Through Developed With, we offer five companies or artists a year-long package of support to help move their practice forward.
+We provide financial, technical and marketing support and space to support the production and premiere of a new show, and to help them secure a future life for the piece by advocating to our partners and hosting showcase events.
 Alongside this, we offer each company or artist a bespoke package of professional development support, with ringfenced funding to support them in developing their wider practice and processes through a range of activities such as placements, training courses, go-see trips, masterclasses or workshops with more established artists, mentoring sessions and attending conferences.

-We recruit companies we would like to work with throughout the year and will approach them directly to see if there is a good opportunity for us to work together.
-We will occasionally put out open calls for more specific opportunities - these are publicised through our Artist Network newsletter and website, Twitter, ArtsNews and through the networks of our partners in the industry.
+We recruit artists and companies we would like to work with throughout the year and will approach them directly to see if there is a good opportunity for us to work together.
+We will occasionally put out open calls for more specific opportunities - these are publicised through our Artist Network newsletter and website, Twitter, Arts News and through the networks of our partners in the industry.